BrentDorsey/datastax-tickdb-full/README.md

 The business logic for this demo performs the following actions
  - Reads a TimeSeries object from the queue
  - Loads the contents of each array into a ByteBuffer
- - Executes a single prepared cql insert statement to persist **the entire time series data set as a blob stored a single cell** in the datastax_tickdata_binary_demo.tick_data table
+ - Executes a single prepared cql insert statement
+ - Persist **the entire time series data set as a blob stored a single cell** in the datastax_tickdata_binary_demo.tick_data table

 #### Populate Times Series Data